vincefn/pyvkfft/README.rst

 - pyvkfft results are now evaluated before any release with a comprehensive test suite, comparing transform results for all types of transforms: single and double precision, 1D, 2D and 3D, inplace and out-of-place, different norms, radix and Bluestein, etc...
-See ``pyvkfft/pyvkfft_test_suite.py`` to run the full suite, which takes 28 hours on a V100 GPU using up to 20 parallel process.
+The ``pyvkfft-test-suite`` script can be used to run the full suite, which takes 28 hours on a V100 GPU using up to 20 parallel process.

 Performance
 -----------